LogtalkDotOrg/logtalk3/README.md

 syntax with the addition of some operators and directives for a smooth learning path.

-Logtalk is distributed under a commercial friendly license and includes full documentation, tutorials, portable libraries, a comprehensive set of portable developer tools, and numerous programming examples to help get you started.
+Logtalk is distributed under a commercial-friendly license and includes full documentation, tutorials, portable libraries, a comprehensive set of portable developer tools, and numerous programming examples to help get you started.